OYO Camp Staff & Interpreter Opportunities

-OYO will choose the camp staff, CITs and interpreters from a pool of applicants and each person will be informed as to whether or not he/she will be an Team OYO member.
+Each year, OYO selects about 70 staff.
 Chosen applicants will be interviewed via VP, Skype, telephone or directly.
-Some OYO Team members will be required to participate in a pre-camp training program.
-Everyone select for Team OYO is required to work a minimum of 3 nights/4 days at camp and additionally to attend the pre-camp staff orientation.
+Some Team OYO positions will be required to participate in a pre-camp training program.
+Everyone Team OYO member is required to work a minimum of 3 nights/4 days at camp and additionally to attend the pre-camp staff orientation.
 All Team OYO members must complete and submit a fingerprint FBI and BCI background check.

 The state of Ohio requires that anyone working directly with children must complete and submit a BCI & FBI fingerprint background check that is current and valid during camp.

 General Position Descriptions

 You are responsible for a group of 15 to 20 campers on a daily basis.
 Ensure that the safety and well being of each camper is provided.
 You lead in planning, teaching, coordinating, and carrying out activities as well as guiding the campers in their personal growth and daily living skills when not with their Tribe.

 Activity Specialist You assist with camper enrichment opportunities as needed in a specific area such as arts & crafts, evening activities, water-sports, field-sports etc.